-Step 3: If successfully challenged, the student and instructor should fill out the top portion of a Program Waiver form, available from the Records Office.
+Step 3: If successfully challenged, the student and instructor should fill out a Program Waiver form in Self Service.

-Step 4: The student should take the partially completed form(s) to a music advisor, who will collect the remaining signatures.
-Once ultimately signed by the Chief Academic Officer, the requirement for the course will be waived.
+Step 4: Once approved, the requirement for the course will be waived.
 NOTE: The student may have to take an elective course in place of the waived credit in order to meet the minimum number of credits for graduation.